7 Delicious Fruits You Should Try In Brunei [Including Durian]

 HELPFUL RESOURCES

-• Our Brunei Food Guide covers everything from Brunei’s national dish (Ambuyat) to the national fast food (Nasi Katok), desserts and more.
+• Our Brunei Food Guide covers everything you’ll need to know about Bruneian cuisine, from the national dish (Ambuyat) to national fast food (Nasi Katok), desserts and more.

 • Gadong Night Market is a must-visit for those wanting to indulge in the fruits mentioned in this guide.
 It’s the best place to eat in Brunei, with a wide selection and great prices!
 You can also find a variety of produce (and spices) at Tamu Kianggeh, Brunei’s top day market.